glimpse-editor/getglimpse-web/content/posts/october-2020-update.md

 We have some cool milestones coming up, and would like to thank everyone that helped us to reach them:

 * 1 year since we released Glimpse Image Editor 0.1.0 (21st November 2020)
-* 18 months since we started the project (6th January 2020)
+* 18 months since we started the project (6th January 2021)

 ## Windows support changes
-In response to end user feedback, we have now changed the "recommended" download to the x64 (64-bit) version of Glimpse Image Editor 0.2.0.
+In response to positive user feedback, we have now changed the "recommended" download to the x64 (64-bit) version of Glimpse Image Editor 0.2.0.
 You can see this change on our [downloads](https://glimpse-editor.github.io/downloads/) page.

 The x86 (32-bit) version is now referred to as the "legacy" download, as we intend for Glimpse Image Editor 0.2.2 to be the last release that supports 32-bit versions of Windows.
 That is because neither our project nor upstream regularly test on that platform, almost all workstation CPUs now in circulation support x64 instructions, and we understand that Microsoft plans to release an x64 emulation layer for the ARM platform within the next year or so.
 For more information about how this helps our project, read [this wiki page](https://github.com/glimpse-editor/Glimpse/wiki/Supported-Platform-Versions-%28Windows%29).